marcusoftnet/marcusoftnet.github.io/_posts/2015-09-01-what-can-you-do-for-us-then.md

 Now, this particular director is a really smart one and the response was quick, to the point and a real head twister for me:

 <blockquote>Thanks for that offer!
-What is it you can do for us then?</blockquote>
+What is you can help us with, then?</blockquote>

 I was a stumped!
 What do I do?
 Why would anyone want that?
 Who am I to think that I can help them?
 I'm an IT guy, no formal training, no formal authority here.
 Why should they want me?